galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon warning %} The default generated test for output collections always passes because it doesn't test anything.
 >
+>    - Supplying a test over-ride is recommended for collections.
+>    - Example code is shown on the sample tool's form and in the original example code below - removed from the current sample.
->    - It is *possible* to supply a test over-ride.
-Example code is shown on the sample form.
-It provides a single predicted <element> so the test really does test something.
+>    - For a real test, one or more expected <element.../> tags must be provided so the test really does test something.
+>    - Add your own file names to the sample to make a real test for your own collections.
->    - Otherwise, the test will be empty, because that represents what the code generator knows about what's in the collection when the `<test>` code is generated.
+>    - Otherwise, the generated test will be empty, because that is what the code generator knows about what's in the collection when the `<test>` code is generated.
 Nothing.
 >    - Introspecting arbitrary scripts to reliably populate the test with actual file names?.
 Not likely any time soon.
->    - Asking the ToolFactory user to supply some on the form could be used to populate the test properly.
->    - It would also make the form even more complex, but is very welcome as a PR.
+>    - Introspecting the Planemo test result to write the test and then retest might be possible but is not planned.
 >
 {: .warning}